New Zealand–Turkey relations

-New Zealand - Turkey relations are the bilateral relationship between New Zealand and the Republic of Turkey.
+New Zealand–Turkey relations are the bilateral relationship between New Zealand and the Republic of Türkiye.
 New Zealand and Turkey formalised diplomatic relations between both countries in 1979 but had unofficial forms of contact with each other prior to 1979.
 Both New Zealand and Turkey are members of numerous organisations such as the OECD, World Trade Organization, United Nations and World Health Organization.
 New Zealand has an embassy in Ankara and Turkey has an embassy in Wellington.